simonwu53/NetCalib-Lidar-Camera-Auto-calibration/README.md

 ### Deployment
 The codes were tested on Ubuntu 19.10 & 20.04 with Python 3.7 & 3.8.
 Generally, a Ubuntu 18.04+ with Python3+ will be compatible as long as you can install those required libraries.
+For a list of all source code dependencies, please see [here](https://github.com/simonwu53/NetCalib-Lidar-Camera-Auto-calibration/blob/master/requirements.txt).

 1. Clone the repo to your local drive.
 2. Setup your own Python environment and install the `requirements.txt` by command `pip3 install -r requirements.txt`.